-Figure 8.11 The long-run output of a profit-maximizing competitive firm
+Figure 8.10 The long-run output of a profit-maximizing competitive firm

-With a price P^ , the most profitable output will be q^1 in the long run, and the profit is rectangle ABCD.
+With P^ , the most profitable output is q^1 in the long run, and the profit is rectangle ABCD.
 In the short run the most profitable output will be q^2 , and rectangle CEFC1 is the profit which is less than the long-run profit.